 Hybrid Cloud, StorageVaults and Panorama

 EMC recognizes that organizations are not moving all content to the cloud immediately, as EFSS adoption is often done in a phased fashion.
-Syncplicity facilitates a hybrid approach using StorageVaults and Panorama.
+Syncplicity by Axway facilitates a hybrid approach using StorageVaults and Panorama.
 These act as a bridge to the future by providing access to content in multiple enterprise content sources, such as home directories, file shares, and Microsoft SharePoint, without the need for content or metadata migration.

 EMC's Panorama provides benefits to end users and IT administrators.
 For the user community, people can access files via mobile and without the need for VPN tunnel connectivity, which is both an expectation of cloud storage users and a technical challenge (hotels/cafes restrict or charge for VPN connectivity).
 Panorama also includes a built-in document editor to quickly change Microsoft Office files and annotate PDFs, natively check-in/check-out SharePoint assets, and access offline files prior to sync.
 While the editor will not match Microsoft's native office tools or some of the excellent third-party apps, it keeps the documents within the EFSS ecosystem and can help out in a pinch.

-Since storage hardware and software is at the core of EMC, Syncplicity takes integration with storage infrastructure seriously.
+Since storage hardware and software is at the core of EMC, Syncplicity by Axway takes integration with storage infrastructure seriously.
 StorageVaults provides the actual mechanism for accessing hybrid off-premises and on-premises storage.
 On-premises storage can leverage one or more of EMC's storage technologies, or utilize third-party storage using NFSv3 (such as products from Hewlett Packard, Hitachi Data Systems, and Dell).
 StorageVaults, the storage component, stores file data in a highly available, redundant, and scalable backend designed for instant data access.